zemogle/universe_wales/content/news/teacher-cpd.md

 - Examples of **cutting-edge science** that can be used in the classroom
 - **Ability and confidence** to build upon inspirational nature of space through enquiry­-based learning
 - **Support** of a knowledgable and enthusiastic community of **professional scientists** and STEM **role models**.

+##### Upcoming Events

+Date: 25th May 2016

+Time: 10:30-15:00

+Location: Cardiff School of Physics and Astronomy

 ##### Workshop Schedule